-But if you follow the golden rule of credit cards, you won’t be on the hook for anything.
-In fact, the most responsible credit card holders never pay any interest at all.
+Many cards charge double-digit APRs on balances, but if you follow this golden rule of credit cards, you won’t be on the hook for anything.
+In fact, the most responsible credit cardholders never pay any interest at all.

 “I think it’s grossly unfair to vilify credit cards.
 It’s the only extension of credit where interest is optional,” says John Ulzheimer, a credit expert formerly of FICO, Equifax and Credit.com.
-“If I don’t ever carry a balance, I’m never gonna pay interest,” he says.
+“If I don’t ever carry a balance, I’m never gonna pay interest.”

 Credit cards are issued mainly by banks and credit unions.
 There are four major payment networks that credit cards operate on: American Express, Discover, Mastercard, and Visa.